smarchi/git-practice/README.md

-#Test file
+# Test file

-This is as test file
+This is a test file